wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 call back of the memory backend.
 This method, when called with the request ID, performs a lookup on the internal pending request table, and returns the string name of the requestor (i.e., the LLC) of the associated memory event.

+The constructor also negotiates the issue width with the backend, by calling `getRequestWidth()` on the backend object.
+This value will be compared with the front end issue width (which is the constructor argument `request_width`), and the smaller of the two are used as the actual issue width.
+The issue width defines how many bytes can be sent in a single request to the backend.
+A frontend request that is too large to be sent as a whole may need to be issued as a few separate requests (most likely, large write operations).

 ### Converter Operation

 #### Request Path